truebug/erpp-bitbone/README.md

 # erpp-bitbone
-for erpp project: bone frame work of bit
+for erpp project: bone/basic framework of bit